-The Center will award grants of between $500 and $1,500 on a competitive basis.
+The Center will award grants of up to $1,000 on a competitive basis.
 Funds will be transferred to the grantees’ school/department and administered locally according to that unit’s fiscal regulations and deadlines.

 ELIGIBILITY: We invite applications from faculty in full-time positions on continuing contracts at NYU in the arts or humanities.
 Special consideration is given to faculty at the early stages of their career and those with book contracts in hand.
 Awarded faculty are eligible to submit a new application five years after their initial grant date.
 If you are unsure whether you are eligible, please contact the Center directly.

-FUNDING: Grants of between $500 and $1,500 per successful applicant will be awarded.
+FUNDING: Grants of up to $1,000 per successful applicant will be awarded.
 Funds can be applied toward costs incurred directly by the author in the process of publishing a monograph or edited volume, including assistance with obtaining permissions for images and other copyrighted materials, indexing, and costs associated with translation.
-Summer 2021 we are also pleased to be able to make funds available for research expenses (e.g., to pay a student research assistant, purchase of books or other research materials, etc.), provided these are allowed by the grantee’s school/department.
-Please note that we cannot provide funds to subsidize a publisher’s production costs.
+Please note that we cannot provide funds to subsidize a publisher’s production costs (e.g., editing, design, publicity).

-APPLICATION INSTRUCTIONS: An application must be submitted electronically via the online application form (link below) by midnight June 6, 2021.
+APPLICATION INSTRUCTIONS: An application must be submitted electronically via the online application form (link below).
 Applicants will be asked to upload the following documents in Word or PDF format:

 Description of Publication/Project